 Lake Texoma is a popular fishing destination that offers anglers the chance to catch a variety of fish species, including bass, catfish, and crappie.

 It is important to note that fishing regulations and costs may change over time, and fees may vary depending on the state, the type of license, and other factors.
-Therefore, it is recommended to check with the relevant authorities or visit the official website of Lake Texoma for the most current and accurate information on fishing fees and regulations.
+You should visit the official website of Lake Texoma for the most current and accurate information on fishing fees and regulations.

 8. Visit the Ardmore Farmers Market